victor-explore/victor-explore.github.io/content/posts/ADRL/20 - Score matching part 1.md

+---
-# Score matching part 1
+title: "Score matching part 1"
+date:
+draft: false
+description:
+tags: []
+categories: []
+author:
+toc:
+weight: 1
+---

 ## Sampling as optimization

 In probabilistic modeling, sampling can be viewed as an optimization problem where we aim to find the most probable sample from a probability distribution.
 This can be formulated mathematically as: